bradleybauer/music_visualizer/docs/README.md

 		buffA.frag
 		buffB.frag

-See [here](/docs/advanced.md) for details on how to configure the rendering process.
+See [here](/docs/advanced.md) for details on how to configure the rendering process ( clear colors, render size, render order, render same buffer multiple times, geometry shaders, audio system toggle ).

 Here is a list of uniforms available in all buffers
 ```